jeromeetienne/AR.js/three.js/examples/multi-markers/README.md

 - it handles poorly the url.
 It is forcing the user to put all the files (multimarker file plus all the pattern file) at the root of the url.

-I tried a bit to workaround those issues, but it rapidely became a pain.
+I tried to workaround those issues, but it rapidely became a pain.
-So i prefer to devote my energy at building a good version instead of working around silly bugs.
+So i prefered to devote my energy at building a good version instead of working around those bugs.